 Do not carry students on your back.

-Use ladder on the slipper slide, do not crawl up the side itself.
+Use ladder on the slipper slide, do not crawl up the slide itself.

 Keep legs and feet on the slide when coming down and not hanging over the side.
 (Do not play crash at bottom of slide)